As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Read the full disclosure here

 - Cut the coffee filter into a rectangle.

-- Put your tea into the center (base your amount off of what you want in your tea bag…I read the recommended amount on my tea; brilliant I know!).
+- Put your tea into the center (base your amount off of what you want in your tea bag…I read the recommended amount on my tea and use that amount).

 - Fold the sides over into the middle.